yannichau/CluelessIoT/TMP006_IRThermopile/README.md

    def config(self, op_mode, adc_rate, drdyen)
    ```

-   Configure settings for the device.
+   Configure settings (continuous/disabled operation mode, analogue to discrete conversion rate, and data ready enable bit) for the device.
 Parameters are confined in the same way as parameters for the constructor.

 4. Debug Configuration